benswinney/AWS-SAA-C02-Course/README.md

 **Kinesis data records (1MB)** are stored across shards and are the blocks of data for a stream.

 **Kinesis Data Firehose** connects to a Kinesis stream.
-It can move the data from a stream onto S3 or another service.
+It can move the data from a stream onto S3, RedShift, Elasticsearch & Splunk (Not EMR).
 Kinesis Firehose allows for the long term persistence of storage of kinesis data into services like S3.

 ### 1.13.10.
 SQS vs Kinesis